flavienbwk/apt-mirror-docker/README.md

 This repository merges [geosone's](https://github.com/geosone/apt-mirror) and [liedekef's](https://github.com/liedekef/apt-mirror) updates from the (sadly) unmaintained [apt-mirror repository](https://github.com/apt-mirror/apt-mirror)

+## To know

+The Ubuntu archive mirror may **[update every 6 hours](https://wiki.ubuntu.com/Mirrors)** (4 times a day, timezone depending on mirror's location).
+To avoid a bad sync, launch sync of your mirror ~15 minutes after midnight, 6am, noon or 6pm (consider mirror's timezone).

+That is to say your download time shoudln't exceed 6 hours to be safe : that's why I recommended using [a cloud provider](https://scaleway.com) for download and then retrieve it with `rsync` for example.

 ## Downloading & updating

 1. Edit the `mirror.list` file at your convenience